1 9 9 1 – 1 9 9 9 (UK)

 The ongoing story concerned a flirtation between hardworking middle-aged pastry cook and mum, Bill Porter (Belinda Lang) and a mysterious leather-jacketed motorcycle courier she kept meeting unexpectedly.

-This character was killed off early in the second series, only to return briefly as a ghost in a surprising cliff-hanger storyline which saw Bill’s son David teetering on the brink of death from a tetanus infection.
+This character was killed off early in the second series, only to return briefly as a ghost in a surprising cliff-hanger storyline that saw Bill’s son David teetering on the brink of death from a tetanus infection.

 Bill’s family comprised hypersensitive vegetarian daughter, Jenny (Clare Woodgate and then Clare Buckfield), ghoulish son David (John Pickard), and husband Ben, a plumber who was an overgrown kid himself.
 Bill also had to contend with their sex-mad neighbour, Rona (Julia Hills).